SignalK/signalk-server-windows/readme.md

 Then reopen you web browser at URL: http://localhost:3000 and enter your admin account.

 Then check out the website:  http://signalk.org/ or https://github.com/SignalK/signalk-server-node for more informations.
-Or ask for support at http://slack-invite.signalk.org/ in channel #support-windows
+Or ask for support at https://discord.com/invite/uuZrwz4dCS in `questions` channel

 # Software structure
 + `c:\signalk` This is the root directory that you choosed at install.
 All components are under this root directory.